hannesnortje/Web4AI/Implementation/Phase1_Setup_RAG_Bootstrap.md

 # Phase 1: Setup & RAG Bootstrap - Implementation Roadmap

 **Duration:** Flexible (1-2 weeks typical)
-**Goal:** Establish complete three-tier RAG system with all 907 PDCAs indexed and validated
+**Goal:** Establish complete three-tier RAG system with all 1,157 PDCAs indexed and validated

 ---

 ## Overview

-Phase 1 establishes the foundation for the entire training pipeline by creating a three-tier RAG system (ChromaDB + Redis Graph + SQLite) and indexing all source data.
+Phase 1 establishes the foundation for the entire training pipeline by creating a three-tier RAG system (ChromaDB + SQLite Graph + SQLite) and indexing all source data.
 This phase is critical because RAG becomes the single source of truth for all subsequent training sample generation.

 **Key Philosophy:** This document describes WHAT to implement, not HOW to code it.
 Each step outlines objectives, requirements, expected outcomes, and validation criteria.
 Implementation details are left to the builder.